Is Captain Jim's Lighthouse Real? Discover L.M. Montgomery's Lighthouse of Dreams

 In a previous blog, I mentioned that I think Anne's House of Dreams is one of Montgomery's most deeply felt books.
 Reading the story again now is even more poignant.
 I realize the author was looking back at a time and place that was no longer there when she looked out the window in the morning.

-Part of the answer came when I was walking home from work one summer day—in a very different world than Prince Edward Island.
-I stepped inside a Berkeley, California bookstore (not a rare thing to happen!).
+Part of the answer came when I walked home from work one summer day—in a very different world than Prince Edward Island.
+I stepped inside a Berkeley, California used bookstore (not a rare thing to happen!).
 There, I found the first volume of L. M. Montgomery's journals and quickly snapped it up.

 Through the years, I've enjoyed browsing among the journal entries here and there.
 However, when I read the passage dated June 3, 1909, I had no idea until now that it was a clue about the Four Winds Lighthouse in Anne's House of Dreams.